-- 11.1 This Licence Agreement is effective for the period referred to clause 2.1 or until otherwise terminated in accordance with that clause.
-The Licensor may terminate this Licence Agreement immediately by written notice to you if: - (a) save in respect of a Paid Up Licence, if you purchase the Software Products directly from the Licensor, you fail to pay any renewal or other fees due by you to the Licensor in respect of this Licence Agreement; - (b) you fail to comply with any provisions of this Licence Agreement; - (c) you commit a material or persistent breach of this Licence Agreement which you fail to remedy (if remediable) within 14 days after the service on you of written notice requiring you to do so; or - (d) a petition for a bankruptcy order to be made against you has been presented to the court; or - (e) where you, as the Corporate Licensee, become insolvent or unable to pay its (the company's) debts, enters into liquidation, whether voluntary or compulsory (other than for reasons of bona fide amalgamation or reconstruction), passes a resolution for its winding-up, has a receiver or administrator manager, trustee, liquidator or similar officer appointed over the whole or any part of its assets, makes any composition or arrangement with its creditors or takes or suffers any similar action in consequence of its debt, or becomes unable to pay its debts or ceases to trade. - 11.2 In the event of termination in accordance with clause 10.1 you must immediately pay to the Licensor any sums due to the Licensor under the Licence Agreement and (at the Licensor's sole option) you must return, destroy or delete all copies of the Software Products from all storage media in your control and, in the case of destruction, certify to us that you have done so.
+- 11.1 This License Agreement is effective for the period referred to in clause 2.1 or until otherwise terminated in accordance with that clause.
+The Licensor may terminate this License Agreement immediately by written notice to You if: - (a) save in respect of a Perpetual License, if You purchase the Software Product directly from the Licensor, You fail to pay any renewal or other fees due by You to the Licensor in respect of this License Agreement; - (b) You fail to comply with any provisions of this License Agreement; - (c) You commit a material or persistent breach of this License Agreement which You fail to remedy (if remediable) within 14 days after the service on You of written notice requiring You to do so;

+- (d) a petition for a bankruptcy order to be made against You has been presented to the court; or - (e) where You, as the Corporate Licensee, become insolvent or unable to pay its (the company's) debts, enters into liquidation, whether voluntary or compulsory (other than for reasons of bona fide amalgamation or reconstruction), passes a resolution for its winding-up, has a receiver or Administrator manager, trustee, liquidator or similar officer appointed over the whole or any part of its assets, makes any composition or arrangement with its creditors or takes or suffers any similar action in consequence of its debt, or becomes unable to pay its debts or ceases to trade. - 11.2 In the event of termination in accordance with clause 10.1, You must immediately pay to the Licensor any sums due to the Licensor under the License Agreement and (at the Licensor's sole option) You must return, destroy or delete all copies of the Software Product from all storage media in Your control and, in the case of destruction, certify to the Licensor that You have done so.